 Alison Goodman in the Limelight

-UPDATE: MP3 version of the interview is at the bottom of the page.
+UPDATE: MP3 version of the interview is above.

 Alison Goodman talks to Nalini about Alison’s career, her published novels and her work in progress.
 The interview is available in MP4 below; an MP3 (audio only) version will be available soon.